To see our Governor details and attendance statistics please see the link below.

 I joined the Governing Body in the April 2010, as a parent governor.
-I have one son at the school and two other sons who attended before going to secondary school.
+At that time, I had one son at the school but have now had 3 children go through the school and on to secondary school and college.
 Having a career which involves working with schools and governing bodies, becoming a governor at the school seemed an obvious way in which I could contribute to the school.
-My husband is also Chair of Governors at the Infant School.
+I am also a governor at a Hampshire secondary academy school out of the area.

-I am the Schools and Childrens’ Services HR Business Partner for Hampshire County Council, the strategic lead for supporting senior managers in the Children’s Services Department, Headteachers and Governors across Hampshire on a range of HR issues.
+I am the Schools HR Business Partner for Hampshire, the strategic lead for supporting senior managers in the Children’s Services, Headteachers and Governors across Hampshire on a range of HR issues.
 I have a key role in dealing with changes arising from employment and education legislation and the consequential changes in policies, procedure and practices.
-My role includes consultation with the Department for Education, Childrens’ Services in HCC, Headteacher representatives and the recognised trade unions on behalf of Hampshire schools.
+My role includes engagement with with the Department for Education, Childrens’ Services in HCC, Headteacher representatives and the recognised trade unions on behalf of Hampshire schools.

-Appointed to the Governing Body as a Co-Opted Governor in March 2017 I quickly developed a better understanding of the specific roles of the Governing Body and the sub committees that meet frequently to ensure that we are all working together to achieve the Key Priorities within the school’s Strategic Plan.
+Appointed to the Governing Body as a Co-Opted Governor in March 2017 I worked quickly to develop a better understanding of the specific roles of that individuals must undertake as part of the Board.
+Ultimately, we work in partnership to ensure the school is make appropriate progress towards the identified Key Priorities within Strategic Plan.
 Together, we help to ensure that strategic leadership is effective, the school’s vision is clear and the educational and financial performance of the school are appropriately monitored.

 From a personal perspective, I value education and believe that we all have a role to play to ensure that our children have the opportunity to learn and grow in a safe, secure and nurturing environment.

-Recently elected to the position of Vice-Chair of Governors I am looking forward to working in partnership with all members of the school community in shaping the future direction of Ranvilles Junior School.
+Elected to the position of Chair of Governors in September 2018 I am eager to continue to develop partnership working with all members of the school community so we may positively influence the future direction of Ranvilles Junior School.

 My name is Bobby Mehta and I joined the Governing Body at Ranvilles Junior School in January 2018 as a Co-opted Governor.

-I have worked in the education sector for almost 20 years and I am currently working at the University of Portsmouth as the Director of University of Portsmouth – Global which oversees the University’s international development activities.
+I have worked in the education sector for over 20 years and I am currently working at the University of Portsmouth as the Director of University of Portsmouth – Global Office which oversees the University’s development activities across the globe.

-I as currently have my two children studying in Year 6 and Year 3 at the School and I have also previously served as a Parent Governor at a Primary School in Wales before relocating to Hampshire.
+I as currently have one child studying in Year 4 at the School and I have also previously served as a Parent Governor at a Primary School in Wales before relocating to Hampshire.